SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-application-load-balancer.md

 ---
 id: aws-application-load-balancer
 title: AWS Application Load Balancer
 sidebar_label: AWS Application Load Balancer
-description: tk
+description: Gain visibility into the health of the Application Load Balancer and target groups in your AWS environment.
+Use the preconfigured dashboards to understand the latency, request and host status, threat intel, and HTTP backend codes by availability zone and target group.
 ---

 The [AWS Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/) functions at the application layer receive requests, evaluates the listener rules in priority order to determine which rule to apply, and then selects a target from the target group.